rav975/projects/TL13_compiler/README.md

 - uses Flex and Bison
 - use build.sh to build the compiler
 - use run.sh to run the compiler.
 Replace sample1.in with desired input file
-- pipes console output to a .c file
+- run.sh pipes console output to a .c file
 - does not fully type check expressions
 - some informal semantics not checked